 Before I begin I need to acknowledge a few things:

 #1.
 I’m in recovery and have been sober since 2011.
-If you are reading this and you are not, that is a blessing!
+If you are reading this and you are not in recovery or do not have any issues with substances – that is a blessing!
 Rest assured that the following story is helpful (at least I hope it is) for anyone, really.

 #2.
 I know that being sober doesn’t make me an authority on addiction or make me better than anyone.